ENCCS/hpda-python/content/parallel-computing.rst

    - 40 min exercises

-The performance of a single CPU core has stagnated over the last ten years, and as such most of the speed-up in modern CPUs is coming from using multiple CPU cores, i.e. parallel processing.
+The performance of a single CPU core has stagnated over the last ten years and most of the speed-up in modern CPUs is coming from using multiple CPU cores, i.e. parallel processing.
 Parallel processing is normally based either on multiple threads or multiple processes.
-Unfortunately, the memory management of the standard CPython interpreter is not thread-safe, and it uses something called Global Interpreter Lock (GIL) to safeguard memory integrity.
-In practice, this limits the benefits of multiple threads only to some special situations (e.g. I/O).
-Fortunately, parallel processing with multiple processes is relatively straightforward also with Python.

 There are three main models of parallel computing:

-- **Embarrassingly parallel:** the code does not need to synchronize/communicate with other instances, and you can run multiple instances of the code separately, and combine the results later.
+- **"Embarrassingly" parallel:** the code does not need to synchronize/communicate with other instances, and you can run multiple instances of the code separately, and combine the results later.
 If you can do this, great!